 A new artist-in-residence program connects computer assisted medicine with education and art.

-An important element of the artist-in-residence program is the involvement of pupils, who will gain insight into new technology and participate in discussions.
 This program reaches pupils in STEM topics (science, technology, engineering, and mathematics) who are interested in art.
 It raises awareness about the role of math, physics, and foremost information science and programming in society.
 “We designed this residency to explore the interplay of science, tech, and art to stimulate critical dialog about, and implementation of new technology within society.
 The aim is to foster the engagement with, and ownership of future technology”, says Fraunhofer MEVIS project leader Bianka Hofmann.
 In addition, enhancing the artist-in-residence program by involving pupils contributes to the development of new occupational fields for artists.

 For the second phase of the residency the artist stays two to four weeks at Ars Electronica in Austria and develops an artwork linking up scientific aspects with approaches used in digital art and holds the workshop with pupils from Linz and Upper Austria.
 Ars Electronica’s facilities allows artistic reflection on significant developments, its ongoing inquiry into alternative future scenarios as well as the ways and means to encourage people to get actively involved in configuring our shared future.